bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 .. figure:: _static/CustomModule_Processing.png
    :align: center

-   Figure 1.3: Processing in the example pipeline
+   Figure 1.3: Processing in the fping example pipeline

 All input data elements are going as a flow of bytes to a particular interface provided by `InputTaskEngine`.
 That flow is going straight to `RegexInputExecutor` (which implements the `InputStreamingExecutor` interface) and is converted to `InputEnvelope` objects which store all data inside as `Record` (provided by the Apache Avro library).